DreamworldSolutions/dw-menu/README.md

 - Tooltip for the Disabled Items.
 - Expandable Menu Items
 - `href` (Link) support for an Item.
 It may be set to open in a new window only.
 In that case, it’s trailing icon is also auto-chosen.
 - Sub-Menu: Opens another menu on the side of the current menu.
-(Long-term defer)
+(Long-term deferred)